ERIN LYN BODIN

-Erin Lyn Bodin lives with her family in an upland valley of Vermont's Green Mountains.
+Erin Lyn Bodin lives with her husband and two children in an upland valley of Vermont's Green Mountains.
 She is a graduate of the Stonecoast MFA Program where she focused on nonfiction and poetry.
-She's been awarded an A Room of Her Own Foundation Fellowship and her poetry and prose have been published in the Black Earth Institute’s About Place Journal; Magnolia: A Journal of Women's Socially Engaged Literature; Kindred Magazine and is forthcoming in So To Speak: a feminist journal of language and art.
-She was a finalist for creative non-fiction in the Tiferet Journal writing contest and will start a blog this spring about the paradox of "the simple life."
-More soon!
+She's been awarded an A Room of Her Own Foundation Fellowship and her poetry and prose have been published in the Black Earth Institute’s About Place Journal; Magnolia: A Journal of Women's Socially Engaged Literature; Kindred Magazine; So To Speak: a feminist journal of language and art and is forthcoming in Literary Mama.
+She was a finalist for creative nonfiction in the Tiferet Journal writing contest.

 GO TO THE WATER FIRST

 "He is out there, alone, in twilight.
 The time of day he has for his own.
 The only time of day when he doesn’t worry about money or what-next or faith in his own newness.